 At Whole Whale, every person attending staff retreat can lead a session.
 This is an awesome opportunity for staff members to practice their presentation and leadership skills.
 Obviously, this is more difficult if you have a larger team, so we don’t require everyone to lead a full session.
 Consider grouping a few people up or putting people in pairs and have them lead a session together.
 Each person will feel invested in the staff retreat if they are responsible for planning a portion of the time together.
 Depending on the session, it can be helpful to group people who don’t work together all the time to build community across teams, and reduce silos.
 If someone is new and doesn’t know a ton about the organization yet, we have them plan a game night or group dinner.

 The session leader shouldn’t spend the whole time talking at everyone as they sit around and listen.
-Get the whole group involved; turn the session into a brainstorm or a game — amazing ideas can come from anyone on the team, and it can help to bring people with fresh eyes to help solve recurring challenges.
+Get the whole group involved: Turn the session into a brainstorm, game, or workshop.
+Amazing ideas can come from anyone on the team, and it can help to bring people with fresh eyes to help solve recurring challenges.
 Staff retreat should be a safe place where everyone feels comfortable contributing their ideas, even if they work in another department.
 For example, at a past staff retreat, I lead a session on client management.
 I wanted to know what the team thought we were great at, what we were just ok at, and what we could really improve on when it came to managing our nonprofit clients.
 I gave everyone a stack of sticky notes and put up three sections on the wall labeled “red”, “yellow”, and “green.”
 The whole team then had 10 minutes to place their thoughts on sticky notes in each section.
 After those 10 minutes, we went through each section and had everyone talk through why they placed a certain aspect of client management under a certain color.
 It created an active discussion that provided ideas for improving the things we aren’t so great at yet.
 Even better — we got insights from staff members who weren’t client managers.
 They provided valuable perspectives that we wouldn’t have received if we only included the management team.

 Not every CEO or Executive Director may be willing to do this, but it speaks volumes if they are game.
-In an AMA (Ask me Anything), employees put anonymous questions in a bowl throughout the day and at night, everyone grabs their drink of choice as our CEO pulls the questions out of the bowl and answers them.
+In an AMA (Ask me Anything), employees put anonymous questions in a bowl throughout the day, then at the end of the day everyone grabs their drink of choice as our CEO pulls the questions out of the bowl and answers them.
 We’ve had questions range from salaries to starting a family to favorite color.
 The CEO always has the option to “pass” on a question that he doesn’t feel comfortable answering, but that has rarely been done (re: maybe once in the last three years).
-This type of transparency builds trust in the leadership
+This type of transparency builds trust in the leadership.

 You’re going to be spending a lot of time together talking about work.
 Make sure to schedule in breaks and some free time so staff members can reboot however they need.
 Plus, some of our best ideas (like starting Whole Whale University) came out of informal conversations when the team was just hanging out.

 A staff retreat is a time to shake it up and get people thinking about problems or ideas in a unique way.
 Although it will cost more money than staying at the office, being in a new place will help individuals be open to new ideas.
-You want everyone to be fully present and when you take people out of their normal setting, it will be less tempting to check their phone or answer emails.
+You want everyone to be fully present, and when you take people out of their normal setting, it will be less tempting to check their phone or answer emails.
 The fewer distractions the better.
 Plus, it’s a good chance to get some team pictures for your website or social media.